OptBind

 Binds command-line options to objects or variables.

-Extends command-line option analysis by wrapping an instance of standard OptionParser
+Extends command-line option analysis by wrapping an instance of standard OptionParser.

-entries, public accessors, local, instance, or class variables.
-Provides Hash
+Enables binding of options and arguments to Hash entries, public accessors, local, instance, or class variables.
+Provides Hash and String only interfaces

 to define command-line options, unlike a mixed interface by standard library.
 Supports access to default values and argument analysis.
 Builds Git-like options